vandarkfan/HSAE/README.md

 ### Dataset:

-- We use WN18RR, FB15k-237, ICEWS14, WikiPeople and NELL-One dataset for knowledge graph link prediction.
+- We use eight dataset for knowledge graph link prediction.
-- All the preprocessed data are included in the `./data/processed/` directory.
+- The preprocessed data are included in the `./data/processed/` directory.

 ### Results: